projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

   configurations, as you will see later in this documentation.
 If you change the VM type from Real-time to Standard, the ACRN Configurator disables the Real-time vCPU check box.

+  Some vCPUs of an RTVM may be used for housekeeping tasks and not need the real-time performance optimization provided by advanced cache configuration isolation.
+You indicate this by leaving this Real-time vCPU option unchecked.
+  Housekeeping tasks are generally related to kernel tasks to maintain its internal state and services such as updating internal statistics for the scheduler or timers, and User VM launch or exit.

 .. image:: images/configurator-rt01.png
    :align: center